jorendorff/tabletop-games/identifamy.md

 story; sometimes it is fun to jot down a couple of traits for them, but it's not required or even encouraged.
 Improvise and keep the story going.

+(Gamemaster's guide, untested:) To show by example how to reveal character, you could prepare a mini-deck, 3-5 cards, for an early NPC in the game.
+After the encounter, out-of-game, you might say, "OK, can anyone guess what the singer's three traits were?", let the players guess, then reveal them.
+It's not clear to me if this is really helpful, though.
+The game is already long.

 ## Gathering around the table